Derived factorization categories of non-Thom--Sebastiani-type sums of potentials: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Atsushi Takahashi for giving valuable comments on a draft version of this article, and for telling us his unpublished work and deep insight into the homological LG mirror symmetry.
+They also thank the referee for carefully reading the paper, and giving valuable comments and suggestions.
 Y.H. is supported by JSPS KAKENHI Grant Number 17H06783 and 19K14502.
 G.O. is supported by Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS) in RIKEN and JSPS KAKENHI Grant Number 19K14520.
 A part of the paper was written during visits of both authors to the Max-Planck-Institute for Mathematics in Bonn.
 The authors would like to thank the Max-Planck-Institute for Mathematics for their hospitality and support.